 Right around my 14th birthday, I once again felt the need to read the Bible every day, so I got a version of the Bible I could understand and made a New Year’s resolution to read it each night before bed.

-As I learned more about God’s Word, I realized how much I needed to commit my life to Him.
-But I was worried that my prayers hadn’t been enough.
+As I learned more about God’s Word, He revealed to me how much I needed to commit my life to Him.
+But I worried that my previous prayers hadn’t been enough.